kamilak5/portfolio/docs/language_helper/index.md

 - **Personal Notepad:**
 - Area for taking personal notes.
 While currently manual, it allows learners to jot down corrections, new words, or practice goals.
 - **Token and Cost Tracking:**
-- Real-time session stats show how many tokens were used and the estimated OpenAI API cost — encouraging mindful use and transparency.
+- Real-time session stats show how many tokens were used and the estimated OpenAI API cost - encouraging mindful use and transparency.

+---

 ## Tools & Technologies
-Python, OpenAI GPT-4o API, Streamlit, CEFR-based logic tree
+Python, OpenAI GPT-4o API, Streamlit, CEFR-based logic

+---

 ## Outcomes
 Simulated a private language tutor using AI, lowering access barriers to high-quality conversation practice Feedback showed high user engagement due to personalization and friendliness of feedback Demonstrated practical, scalable use of LLMs in edtech

+---

 ## Limitations & Future Work